GregAbram/ClimatePrisms/README.md

 ##Fillers

 In order to format a page containing multiple client items without clipping them or distorting their aspect ratios, a set of *filler* images is reqired.
-These images are intendended to be clipped to fill any remaining space after the content items have been placed.
+These images are *intended* to be clipped and scaled to fill any remaining space after the content items have been placed.
 These are held in _content/fillers_.

-##Ports

-ClimatePrisms starts mongod on port 1336 and the web server on 1337

-##Database Fields

-By default, the database organizes content into _themes_ and, within each theme, _stories_.
-These are presented on an initial page, offering the user the ability to select a theme or a story to
+#Setup

+To set up a ClimatePrisms instance, the user provides three items in one input directory:

++ A *setup.json* file that contains the information necessary to create the initial webpage.
+This file contains the title of the project, the contents of the homepage title section, and the theme/story structure of the data.
++ One or more Excel xlsx files describing the instance content.

+As described, content consists of a potentially large number of images and movies.

 #Running Climate Prisms